-WWE Rumors: Kurt Angle Spotted At Smackdown For Planned Match With AJ Styles?
+WWE Rumors: Kurt Angle Spotted At ‘SmackDown’ For Planned Match With AJ Styles?

 A post shared by ????????
 ROYAL RUMBLE 26/03 ???????? (@official_wel) on

-Aj Styles has been fuming lately at Shane Mcmahon and General Manager Daniel Bryan.
+AJ Styles has been fuming lately at Shane McMahon and General Manager Daniel Bryan.
 His reason?
 According to him, he has not been given the proper respect he deserves as a former champion.
-It is hard to argue with one of the best WWE superstars today and while he did lose the WWE championship to John Cena at the Royal Rumble, Styles never got a proper rematch for his belt.
+It is hard to argue with one of the best WWE superstars today, and while he did lose the WWE championship to John Cena at the Royal Rumble, Styles never got a proper rematch for his belt.
 He got in a triple threat match that he was never pinned as well as an Elimination Chamber match with five other superstars.

-To top it all off, Styles, one of the hardest working superstars in the WWE right now does not have a clear opponent at Wrestlemania 33.
+To top it all off, Styles, one of the hardest working superstars in the WWE right now, does not have a clear opponent at WrestleMania 33.
 So what gives?
 Well, it seems ridiculous that the WWE would just let someone with Styles’ talent without a dance partner at their biggest event of the year.
 This is where it gets interesting, as maybe Styles will get to tangle with someone much better than any WWE championship match – Kurt Angle.

 The Phenomenal @ajstylesp1 is FUMING about the fact that he hasn't been invited on the UltimateThrillRide… WrestleMania 33 . . . . . #smackdownlive #deanambrose #johncena #ajstyles #baroncorbin #braywyatt #themiz #alexabliss #naomi #nikkibella #natalya #theameeicanalpha #theusos #rhyno #heathslater #theascension #thevaudevillians #breezango #wwe #shanemcmahon #danielbryan #randyorton #lukeharper #maryse #eliminationchamber2017 #theundertaker #predictionswweppv #wweindia #kurtangle #cmpunk